yugabyte/yugabyte-db/docs/content/stable/explore/change-data-capture/debezium-connector-yugabytedb.md

 A `delete` change event record provides a consumer with the information it needs to process the removal of this row.

-#### Tombstone events
+### Tombstone events

 When a row is deleted, the _delete_ event value still works with log compaction, because Kafka can remove all earlier messages that have that same key.
 However, for Kafka to remove all messages that have that same key, the message value must be `null`.
 To make this possible, the YugabyteDB connector follows a delete event with a special _tombstone_ event that has the same key but a null value.

-{{< warning title="Warning" >}}
+{{< warning title="DROP and ALTER table commands" >}}

-YugabyteDB doesn't yet support DROP TABLE and TRUNCATE TABLE commands, and the behavior of these commands while streaming data from CDC is undefined.
+The YugabyteDB CDC implementation doesn't yet support DROP TABLE and TRUNCATE TABLE commands, and the behavior of these commands while streaming data from CDC is undefined.
 If you need to drop or truncate a table, delete the stream ID using [yb-admin](../../../admin/yb-admin/#change-data-capture-cdc-commands).
 Also, see the [limitations](../../change-data-capture/#limitations) section.

 {{< /warning >}}

-##### Ignoring tombstone events
+#### Suppressing tombstone events

-It can be controlled whether the connector emits tombstone events.
-Depending on your data pipeline, you might want to set the `tombstones.on.delete` property for a connector so ot does not emit tombstone events.
+You can configure whether a connector emits tombstone events using its `tombstones.on.delete` property.

-Whether you enable the connector to emit tombstones depends on how topics are consumed in your environment and by the characteristics of the sink consumer.
-Some sink connectors rely on tombstone events to remove records from downstream data stores.
-In cases where sink connectors rely on tombstone records to indicate when to delete records in downstream data stores, configure the connector to emit them.
+Whether you enable the connector to emit tombstones depends on how topics are consumed in your environment, and on the characteristics of the sink consumer.
+If your sink consumers rely on tombstone records to indicate when to delete records in downstream data stores, you should configure the connector to emit them.

-By default, the `tombstones.on.delete` property for a connector is set to `true` so that the connector generates a tombstone after each delete event.
-If you set the property to `false` to prevent the connector from saving tombstone records to Kafka topics, the absence of tombstone records might lead to unintended consequences.
-Kafka relies on tombstone during log compaction to remove records that are related to a deleted key.
+By default, a connector's `tombstones.on.delete` property is set to `true` so that the connector generates a tombstone after each delete event.

+If you set the property to `false` to prevent the connector from saving tombstone records to Kafka topics, the **absence of tombstone records might lead to unintended consequences**.
+For example, Kafka relies on tombstones during log compaction to remove records related to deleted keys.

 ## Datatype mappings